Roof of the World

-Physical map of Central Asia from the Caucasus in the northwest, to Mongolia in the northeast.
+Physical map of Central Asia from the Caspian Sea in the northwest, to Mongolia in the northeast.

 The Roof of the World or Top of the World is a metaphoric epithet or phrase used to describe some of the highest regions in the world.
 The term usually refers to all or part of High-mountain Asia, the continent's mountainous interior, including the Pamirs, the Himalayas, the Tibetan Plateau, the Hindu Kush, the Tian Shan, the country of Nepal, and the Altai Mountains.

 Attested usage

 The British explorer John Wood, writing in 1838, described Bam-i-Duniah (Roof of the World) as a "native expression" (presumably Wakhi), and it was generally used for the Pamirs in Victorian times: In 1876, another British traveler, Sir Thomas Edward Gordon, employed it as the title of a book and wrote in Chapter IX:

 We were now about to cross the famous "Bam-i-Dunya", "The Roof of the World" under which name the elevated region of the hitherto comparatively unknown Pamir tracts had long appeared in our maps. [...]
 Wood, in 1838, was the first European traveler of modern times to visit the Great Pamir.

 Older encyclopedias also used "Roof of the World" to describe the Pamirs: